10 Tactics for Dealing with Tantrums in the Classroom

 1. Talk about emotions

-“The most important thing to do is talk with kids about tantrums and emotions,” says Joni Kuhn, assistant professor in the Rasmussen College School of Education.
+“The most important thing to do is talk with kids about tantrums and emotions,” says Joni Kuhn, assistant professor in the Rasmussen University School of Education.
 She recommends discussing why people get upset at least a few times a week.
 Try role-playing so the kids have opportunities to think about how to handle their emotions in a positive way when they become upset or frustrated.

 2. Know your students